johnpaulett/django-durationfield/docs/index.rst

 Django Versions
 ---------------

-django-durationfield supports Django 1.4.2 through Django 1.5+, with the goal to target the currently support versions of Django releases in the future.
+django-durationfield supports Django 1.4.21, and Django 1.6.11 through Django 1.8+, with the goal to target the currently support versions of Django releases in the future.
 So as the Django Project drops support for older versions, django-durationfield will do the same.